Psyche in the World, Psyche in the Soul Further Explorations in the Expression of Synchronous Events

 Here we begin the process of welcoming back those aspects of Self, exiled, forced to live in the wilderness of the external world.
 Perhaps as we learn something of the rhythms and textures of this Voice, and with the aromas of those zucchini blossoms frying in the kitchen, accompanied by that bottle of wine, we too will find our way home.

 To address these issues of expressions of Psyche in Life, Psyche in life we have gathered together a truly gifted and international faculty.
 Dr. Ann Ulanov, a prolific writer and Senior Jungian Analyst from New York, is giving our keynote lecture.
-Joining her will be Dr. Viktor Krebs, an archetypally informed philosopher from the University of Lima, Peru, Jonathan Pageau, an internationally acclaimed artist and iconographer and Michael Dr. Conforti.
+Joining her will be Dr. Victor Krebs, an archetypally informed philosopher from the Pontifical Catholic University of Peru, Jonathan Pageau, an internationally acclaimed artist and iconographer and Michael Dr. Conforti.

 During the conference there will be a series of presentations addressing; Advances in the Field of Archetypal Pattern Analysis., by Bonnie Pfeiffer, (USA), Tiffany Gordon, (South Africa/Holland) and Muriel McMahon and Jan Brown, Dr. Eduardo Carrillo and Muriel McMahon, Co-Directors of Study at The Assisi Institute will serve as respondents for the presentations.